 To celebrate summer, and all the good things to eat that come along with it.

-How to make this raspberry blueberry chia seed pudding
+How to make raspberry blueberry chia seed pudding

 One of the BEST things about chia seed pudding is what a breeze it is to assemble.

-Of course you can always take it to the next level, but most chia seed pudding recipes fall into the category of easy to prep.
-This raspberry blueberry chia seed pudding is no exception!
+Of course you can always take it to the next level, but most chia seed pudding recipes fall into the category of “easy-to-prep”.
+And this version is no exception.

 I like to make each part of the pudding in medium sized pyrex storage containers with a lid so I can easily transfer them to the refrigerator to set.